-This field, when Enabled, will enhance the IDE DMA transfer of
+This field, when Enabled, will enhance the IDE DMA transfer of an IDE hard disk drive.

 On-Chip Primary PCI IDE and On-Chip Secondary PCI IDE

 These fields allow you to enable or disable the primary and secondary IDE controller.
 Select Disabled if you want to add a different hard drive controller.